MichalOpoka/ecfr/cfr/title-48-Federal-Acquisition-Regulations-System/chapter-2-Defense-Acquisition-Regulations-System-Department-Defense/subchapter-A-General/part-202-Definitions-Words-Terms/subpart-202.1-Definitions/section-202.101.md

 *Original manufacturer* means the original component manufacturer, the original equipment manufacturer, or the contract manufacturer.

-*Procedures, Guidance, and Information (PGI)* means a companion resource to the DFARS that -
+*Procedures, Guidance, and Information (PGI)* means a companion resource to the DFARS that—

 (1) Contains mandatory internal DoD procedures.
 The DFARS will direct compliance with mandatory procedures using imperative language such as “Follow the procedures at \* \* \*” or similar directive language;